travisricks/algorithms-meetup/higherOrder-1/4-memo-creator.md

 ## Summary

-Create a function which returns a memo function that stores an input and its result.
-If the function is called with a new input, it will add it to the memo.
-If the function is called with a previously run input, it will return the stored answer.
+Create a function `memoCreator` which takes a function `func` as an argument and returns a function that when called multiple times with the same arguments, only runs `func` once and stores it's result in a memo.
+If called a second time, instead of calling `func` again, return the value from the memo.

 ## Input